TianTYC/TianTYC.github.io/_pages/about.md

 - *2021.06*: 🎓 Acquired my B.E. degree from Zhengzhou University as an outstanding graduate.
 - *2021.05*: 🎉 One paper is accepted by **IPM**!
 - *2020.11*: ✨ Joined **NCC group** of **TankLab** at the College of Intelligence and Computing,  Tianjin University
-- *2020.10*: 🎉 Acquired a qualification of postgraduate recommendation (ranked 1/713), and decide to pursue my master’s degree in Tianjin University!
+- *2020.10*: 🎉 Acquired a qualification of postgraduate recommendation, and decide to pursue my master’s degree in Tianjin University!
 - *2020.10*: 🎉 Acquired Offers from UNSW, USYD and UniMelb!
 - *2019.12*: 🎉 Awarded the Merit student of Henan Province!
 - *2019.12*: 🏅 Awarded a national scholarship!